-Despite all the success the Green Bay Packers have had the past few years, they have developed a reputation for being soft.
+Despite all the success the Green Bay Packers have had the past few years, they have developed a bit of reputation for being soft.
 Fair or unfair, that's the perception.

 This Packers' running game and its commitment to it appears legit.
 Rookie Eddie Lacy had 120 yards on 23 carries, but the running game isn't just about him.
 James Starks and Johnathan Franklin also had 100-yard games this season when Lacy was out.
 The offense isn't just the Aaron Rodgers show anymore (although he's still one of the best, as he showed on a long touchdown pass to Jordy Nelson).